tastyigniter/ti-ext-socialite/README.md

-The Socialite extension for TastyIgniter allows customers to register and log in with their Facebook, Google, Twitter and other social media accounts.
+This extension for TastyIgniter allows customers to register and log in with their Facebook, Google, Twitter and other social media accounts.

-This extension requires the `Igniter User` extension to add social provider based logins to your TastyIgniter website
+This extension requires the `Igniter User` extension to add social provider based login to your TastyIgniter website

 ### Supports
 - Facebook
 - Twitter
 - Google
-- Extensible!
-Easily add the one you want!
+- **Extensible!** Easily add the one you want!

 **Adapters** for other platforms are listed at the community driven (Socialite Providers website)[https://socialiteproviders.github.io/].